xieyuheng/inner/topics/web/the-tangled-web.md

 ---
-title: the tangled web
+title: The tangled web
-subtitle: a guide to securing modern web applications
+subtitle: A guide to securing modern web applications
 date: 2012
 ---